OSGConnect/connectbook/FsurfRemote/ProcessScan.md

      curl -L -o MRN_3_defaced.mgz 'http://stash.osgconnect.net/+fsurf/MRN_3_defaced.mgz'

-`MRN_3_defaced.mgz` is an MRI file that was already defaced and anonymoized.
+`MRN_3_defaced.mgz` is an MRI file that has already been defaced and anonymized.

 ## Performing an Image Reconstruction